-Trigonometry presupposes one and one-half units of Algebra in high school.
+One and one half units of Algebra in high school is a prerequisite for Trigonometry.

-For admission to the University of Michigan School of Medicine, the foreign language requirement may be met by one college year in any of the following languages: French, German, Spanish, Latin, or Greek.
+For admission to the University of Michigan School of Medicine, the foreign language requirement may be met by one college year in any of the following languages: French, German, Spanish, Latin, or Based on 2 honor points for each semester hour of C grade.
+(See page 45.)
+Greek.
 High school credits in languages will not be acceptable in lieu of this requirement or any part of it.

-Students desiring to enter a medical school other than that of the University of Michigan should consult the catalog of the institutions for foreign language requirements.
+Students desiring to enter a medical school other than that of the University of Michigan should consult the catalog of the institution for foreign language requirements.